abury/ABPadLockScreen/README.txt

 ABPadLockScreen README
-www.aronbury.com
+ABPadLockScreen 2.0
-Aron Bury 2011
+Aron Bury 2012

-ABPadLockScreen provides a simple keypad style unlock feature for your app.
-The classes use delegation to obtain necessary data and instruct the delegate of important events.
+ABPadLockScreen provides a simple keypad style unlock feature for your iPhone or iPad app.

 To use in your app:
-1. Copy all the files in the ABPadLockScreen folder into your apps source folder
+1. Import the framework anywhere into your project.
-2. Add the files into your Xcode project
+2. Add the ABPadLockScreen files into your Xcode project
-3. Simply import the ABPadLockScreen.h file and use as required

-To view a demo of the ABPadLockScreen in action, as well as an example of how to use the class, have a look through the ABPadLockScreenDemo project.
+3. Import the ABPadLockScreenController.h into your project and go from there!

+A demo project is included to help you get started.
+The framework is smart enough to detect if your app is running on an iPhone or iPad and will do most of the logic for you.

+Happy Coding!

+- Aron